HealthInfo Canterbury

 Use the Live Stronger for Longer website to find a class near you.
 Classes are for people aged 50 or older who want to improve their strength and balance and reduce their risk of falling.
 Most classes are available at low cost.

-If you aren't sure which class is best for you, you can fill in this self-referral form or phone 021-771-7474.
+If you are not sure which class is best for you, you can fill in this self-referral form or phone 022-495-8470.
 A coordinator will discuss the options with you and enrol you in a class.

-Emerge Aotearoa provides the Activity Based Experience (ABE) programme for people aged over 18 with mental illness or addiction issues.
+Emerge Aotearoa provides the Activity Based Experience (ABE) programme.
+This is for people aged over 18 with mental illness or addiction issues.
 A health professional can refer you.
 You can also refer yourself or a whānau member can refer you by emailing Emerge Aotearoa or phoning (03) 371-5599.

 The programme offers: